webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Serv-0-Brawler.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Serv-0 Brawler
 Your Serv-0 aids you in melee combat.
 It gains a modification in melee attacks.
 Enabler.